day-cohort-70/server-side-python-curriculum/book-2-django/chapters/ROA_ROCK_VIEW.md

-# Support GET and POST for Rocks
+# Support GET for Rocks

-For the **Rock** view, you initially need to support the following request types.
+For the **Rock** view, you will eventually support the following request types.

 | Method | URL | Response Data | Status Code |
 |--|--|--|--|